Nimrod (comics): Powers and abilities

 Nimrod is the most advanced form of Sentinel robot.
 Nimrod can convert his outward appearance to resemble that of an ordinary human being.
 Nimrod can also reconstruct himself so as to make improvements in his robotic form and internal systems that will make him a more formidable opponent.
 Even when smashed to pieces, Nimrod can reintegrate the portions of his body to become whole again.
 Apparently Nimrod's electronic consciousness can somehow exist independently of his physical body, at least temporarily.
-Physically Nimrod is categorized in the "Official Handbook of the Marvel Universe" as possessing "Class 100" strength because Nimrod could engage the Juggernaut in hand-to-hand combat.
+Physically, Nimrod is categorized in the "Official Handbook of the Marvel Universe" as possessing "Class 100" strength.
+This enabled him to engage the Juggernaut in hand-to-hand combat.

 Nimrod contains highly advanced computer systems as well as scanning devices that make it possible for him to determine whether a human being is a superhuman or not; if they are, he can determine the nature of their superhuman abilities.
 Like present day Sentinels, Nimrod can draw upon devices and systems within his robotic body to cope with or neutralize an opponent's superhuman power once he has determined the nature of that power.

 Nimrod is capable of projecting energy blasts, magnetic energy to levitate material, create force fields, and can teleport.
 Nimrod has a weakness for elemental attacks such as lightning or extreme cold.

 Other versions

-Ultimate Marvel

-The Ultimate Marvel reality featured Nimrod-esque Sentinels as new Sentinels developed by the US government after the Ultimatum Wave.
+The Ultimate Marvel reality featured Nimrod-esque Sentinels as a new type of Sentinels developed by the US government after the Ultimatum Wave.
 One such model chases and successfully takes down Rogue until rescued by Kitty Pryde.
-They are eventually infused with William Stryker's brain-patterns when manifesting mutant powers for the first time in years.
+They are eventually infused with the brain-patterns of William Stryker Jr..
 The Nimrod Sentinels later build a base for their operations based for Master Mold.